mghaby/MacDCrossover-EMA-ATR/README.md

 This is the source code and the compiled `.ex5` file for the MacD Crossover EMA ATR EA.
 This EA was made under the request of a client and thus is suited to their needs.

 **DISCLAIMER THIS EA IS ONLY PROFITABLE ON CERTAIN CURRENCY PAIRS.
-PLEASE BACKTEST OR MAKE CHANGES IF YOU WISH TO USE THIS**
+PLEASE BACK-TEST OR MAKE CHANGES IF YOU WISH TO USE THIS**

 **I AM NOT LIABLE FOR ANY PROFIT OR LOSS YOU MAY INCUR USING THIS EA**

 ## Description

-An in-depth paragraph about your project and overview of use.
+This EA is made for the MacD Crossover + 200 EMA + ATR Value trading strategy for a client.
+The entry conditions follow the standard MacD cross signals however due to the platform this was based off of the MetaTrader 5 MacD which uses a Simple Moving Average to calculate the signal line compared to the conventional
+Exponential Moving Average for signal line definition.
+While there is a buy cross and price is above the EMA the Stop Loss is set to the swing low plus the current ATR value and a buy market order is executed.
+Vice-versa for a sell signal.
+This system is profitable on select time frames and currency pairs, so contributions are welcome!

 ## Getting Started